bryanhunter/erlang-workshop/README.md

-erlang-workshop
+Erlang Workshop
 ===============

-Resources for a hands-on Erlang workshop
+Resources for a hands-on Erlang workshop.
+There is a branch for each conference or event where that content was presented.